-It may be one of the most vexing style rules for men: do you wear a belt with suspenders?
+It may be one of the most vexing style rules for men: should you wear a belt with suspenders?
 Sure, the suspenders accomplish the role of the belt, but does the look really work if you ditch the belt entirely?
-Here’s everything you need to know about this time-tested fashion quandary for men.
+Here’s everything you need to know about the suspenders and belt rule.

 Should You Wear a Belt With Suspenders?